-Are you looking for a psychologist to write a nexus letter and/or an independent medical opinion for a VA disability case?
-Todd Finnerty, Psy.D. does provide this service.
+Are you looking for a psychologist to write a nexus letter and/or an independent medical opinion for a VA disability case or to perform an exam with a DBQ?
+Todd Finnerty, Psy.D. is a psychologist who can help with this.
 For a quick overview of the process click the “how it works” tab.

 Dr. Finnerty is a psychologist, not a physician, so he can help with issues relevant to a psychologist’s expertise.
 Dr. Finnerty also has additional training in Behavioral Sleep Medicine which is relevant to sleep apnea claims and insomnia.
 If you need a physician you can explore the links to other providers on this website.
 You can find a link to Doctors Who Write Nexus Letters here: http://nexusletters.com/list-of-doctors-who-write-nexus-letters/

 This list is not an exclusive list of things that Dr. Finnerty can help with, but it is meant as an example to give you an idea of what he can consult on.